Is it getting harder to be happy? How can we become happier, more mindful people and team members in our fast-paced and increasingly distracted world?

 When Gallup developed a set of 12 questions to predict business success, the nature of their questions were very revealing.
 One of those questions was, “Do you have a best friend at work?”
 Those who couldn’t answer that question performed worse on average than their peers with strong work relationships.

 Across the board, happiness is quickly becoming a key issue in companies as it directly affects employee performance.
-As leaders in the digital era, inspiring your workforce should be ingrained in your ongoing managerial style.
+As leaders in the digital era, inspiring your workforce to be happy should be ingrained in your ongoing managerial style.
 As Tal says:

 Happiness is a continuum, not a binary.
 You can keep reaching new levels of happiness throughout your life.
 If you become just 3-4% happier, you become more innovative, a better listener, more engaged… This is extremely important for twenty-first-century leaders.